 Numbers at a Glance

-neuroscience, applied psychology, education and development psychology, anthropology, optics, software engineering, physical electronics, physical chemistry, pharmacology, educational technology, applied mathematics, ecology and statistics
+neuroscience, applied psychology, education and development psychology, anthropology, optics, software engineering, physical electronics, physical chemistry, pharmacology, educational technology, applied mathematics, ecology, sociology and statistics

 Scan the QR code to follow us on Wechat: